2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/architecture/data-flow.md

 ### Rule #2: Data is Read-Only

-Any data the code receives as @ToSic.Eav.Data.IEntity objects is read-only.
+Any data the code receives as [](xref:ToSic.Eav.Data.IEntity) objects is read-only.
 This allows for a much more robust data model and API which in a CMS environment is usually 99% read, 1% write.

 ### Rule #3: Data Always Comes from DataSources